rtxmythically/Decentralized-Lottery/README.md

 # Decentralized Lottery DApp (Frontend)

 This repository contains the **frontend interface** for the Decentralized Lottery system — a fully on-chain and transparent lottery running on the **Ethereum Sepolia Testnet**.
-It allows users to connect their wallet, participate in the lottery, and view live on-chain data such as participants, prize pool, and winners.
+It allows users to connect their wallet, participate in the lottery by paying **0.01 ETH**, and view live on-chain data such as participants, prize pool, and winners.

 > **Smart Contract Repository:**
 > [Decentralized-Lottery-SmartContract-Hardhatt](https://github.com/rtxmythically/Decentralized-Lottery-SmartContract-Hardhatt)